Scar Treatment

 Vivace RF Microneedling

-Intralesional corticosteroid injections for Keloid scars
+Intralesional corticosteroid injections for keloid scars

-Intralesional corticosteroid injections are a popular in-office treatment option for eliminating the appearance of hypertrophic or keloid scars.
-Corticosteroids are synthetic drugs similar to the steroid hormones that appear naturally in the body.
-When injected directly into a raised scar, corticosteroids work to flatten and decrease the size and thickness of the scar with no side effects or downtime.
+Intralesional corticosteroid injections are a popular in-office treatment for reducing the appearance of hypertrophic or keloid scars.
+Corticosteroids are synthetic drugs similar to the steroid hormones naturally present in the body.
+When injected directly into a raised scar, corticosteroids help flatten and reduce the scar’s size and thickness, with no side effects or downtime.
+Patients often need multiple treatments, spaced three to four weeks apart, to achieve the best results.

 Microdermabrasion